charlierobin/xojo-canvas-buttons/README.md

 `Paint_Common( g As Graphics, areas() As REALbasic.Rect )` as the actual painting routine using whatever colours etc have been set-up in the pre-passes

-All this is in `CanvasButton` base class.
+All this is in the `CanvasButton` base class.
 The simple caption button in the test window is subclassed from that, showing how to use it as a simple jumping off point for more complicated buttons.

 ![Screenshot of states](/screenshots/image.jpg)